 Consumer spending on Mexican food is likewise growing.
 Stashlearn points out that, “The percentage of people spending between $15 and $20 per meal on Mexican food increased to 38% from 26% between 2016 and 2018.”
 (6)

 Pancheros is ready to capitalize on the outsized demand for Mexican food

-“We’re a brand with a cult-following and a lot of people in the Midwest really love Pancheros and that fandom is only going to grow as we grow across the United States,” says Ryan Murrin, VP of Marketing and Franchise Development with Pancheros.
-“We’ve proven the concept not only in the Midwest but also in the Northeast, and the brand is thriving in these markets.
-We’re opening new restaurants in Texas – and the demand for Pancheros to enter new markets is extremely high.
-We expect to have significant growth in the years to come.”
+“We’re a brand with a cult-following and a lot of people in the Midwest really love Pancheros and that fandom is only going to grow as we expand across the United States,” says Joe Gale, Director of Franchise Development with Pancheros.
+“We’ve proven the concept not only in the Midwest but also in the Northeast, and the brand is thriving in these markets.”

 - (1) Upserve, “Has the Fast Food Industry Taken Over Mexican Food?” paragraph 6, upserve.com/restaurant-insider/fast-food-industry-taken-mexican-food/

 - (2) MIC, “Millennials Can’t Go a Week Without Eating a Burrito, Survey Finds,” paragraph 3, www. mic.com/articles/153375/millennials-can-t-go-a-week-without-eating-a-burrito-survey-finds#.XV5iwL5dI